 In order to do improve equity participation, the government allowed investment in equity-based mutual funds to be tax-deductible through ELSS schemes.
 By offering a tax deduction, the average citizen is encouraged to invest a larger part of their savings in equities.
 Investing in an ELSS can benefit an investor in multiple ways.

 SIP vs Lumpsum: Which Is Better for ELSS Investment?

 ELSS funds are a popular choice for many investors as they help in creating wealth as well as provide a profitable return.
 Among all mutual funds, ELSS offers tax benefits under section 80C of the Income Tax Act.
 They have a lock-in period of 3 years as compared to the 5 years or higher lock-in period of the other popular tax saving instruments like PPF Account, National Savings certificate, Tax Saving a Fixed deposit

 Why should You Opt For Tax Saving Funds?

 You should consider tax-saving funds in your portfolio for these compelling reasons.

 No surprises here.
 Your investments in ELSS are eligible for a tax deduction of up to Rs 1.5 lakh from your gross total income under section 80C of the Income Tax Act.

 2. Lowest lock-in period

-All tax saving investments typically come with a mandatory lock-in period.
-For example, Public Provident Fund (PPF), another tax saving instrument permitted under Section 80C, comes with a 15-year lock-in period.
+All tax-saving investments typically come with a mandatory lock-in period.
+For example, the Public Provident Fund (PPF), another tax saving instrument permitted under Section 80C, comes with a 15-year lock-in period.
 However, you are allowed to make partial withdrawals in PPF from the seventh year.